LightningRails/Rails-saas-boilerplate/README.md

 Hello, Developers!

-I'm Dani, and I'm excited to share this latest project as it has been a life changer for me and many other of test RoR users!
+I'm Dani, and I'm excited to share this latest project as it has been a life changer for me and many other of RoR users!

 Lightning Rails is the result of my combined love for Marc Lou's Shipfast Boilerplate and Ruby on Rails.
 I couldn’t find a Rails boilerplate tailored specifically for Indie Makers, so I built my own.